 During his career in the Federal Government, he served as Senior Policy Advisor for the Transportation Security Administration (TSA) Headquarters, and subsequently the first-ever Program Manager for the Department of Homeland Security Headquarters Anti-Harassment Unit.
 During his tenure at DHS Headquarters, he was named a DHS Senior Fellow (leadership program) and received the prestigious DHS Secretary’s Award for Excellence.

 As a whistleblower himself, Attorney Titus resigned from DHS on April 13, 2018 and founded WARN on Independence Day, July 4, 2018.
-He successfully settled his whistleblower retaliation and harassment action against DHS on July 27, 2018.
+He prevailed in his whistleblower retaliation and harassment action against DHS, in which he reached an honorable settlement on July 27, 2018.